david-fong/okiidoku/README.md

 # Sudoku Utilities in C++ and Rust

 The project currently provides two utilities: a solution generator, and a canonicalizer.
 It is _not_ a solver or even a puzzle generator (hence "solve-n't").
 It _is_ a solution generator and a canonicalizer (with perhaps more to be added in the future).
-It supports parametric size (which many other sudoku projects surpringly do not) while optimizing cache usage by choosing minimal value widths.
+It supports parametric size (which many other sudoku projects surprisingly do not) while optimizing cache usage by choosing minimal value widths.

 For usage instructions, see the readmes in the [cpp](./cpp/readme.md) and [rust](./rust/readme.md) directories.